GETTING INTO SHAPE FOR TREKKING:

 It is important for all to realize that for any backpack trip, the better your condition the more fun you’ll have!
 And again, the safer you and the rest of the group will be.
 Out of shape hikers who are struggling on the trail are much more likely to sustain an injury or to have a medical emergency.
 We at Big Wild try very hard to minimize the risk of either of these scenarios!

-If you’re contemplating one of our “fairly strenuous” or “strenuous” adventures, a regular conditioning program becomes more essential.
+If you’re contemplating one of our “fairly strenuous” or “strenuous” adventures, a regular conditioning program becomes essential.
 Do not expect to get into good backpacking shape simply by taking gentle walks on level ground.
+For more information on the Big Wild Trip Rating System, please click here.

 Cardiovascular conditioning that utilizes the legs is most important.
 Running and power walking are excellent.
 However, running isn’t for everyone, especially if there are knee or back or other such joint problems.
 So power walking, preferably up and down hills (better yet with a weighted pack for strenuous trips), will do the job.
 Alternating runs with power walks is also a good idea, because cross training minimizes wear and tear from repetitive motion and works a wider variety of muscles than either activity alone.
 Bicycling is also good training, but only if you ride hard for sustained periods.